 With Koh Kood’s beautiful beaches found in every bay, it is easy to overlook its stunning interior with vast swathes of untouched rainforest, waterfalls, ancient trees and even a ship-like rock formation.
 All are free to visit.

-The falls themselves are off to the right and require a little adventure to drop down the rocky hillside to the water.
-Depending on the time of the year, it is possible to clamber over the huge boulders towards the top, where there is a small plunge pool.
+Once you get there – it’s about 5 kilometres – the falls themselves are off to the right and they too now have decent access steps down the rocky hillside to reach the bottom.
+Depending on the time of the year, it may be possible to clamber over the huge boulders towards the top, where there is a small plunge pool.

 Sai Yai and Mayayuk Ancient Trees

 Inland off the main road to Ao Salud

 Koh Kood is host to two stunning ancient makka trees of an age somewhere between 200 and 500 years old.

 To reach the trees, after leaving Klong Chao Beach, follow the road past the hospital and the petrol station until the crossroads.
 At these crossroads, take a right and shortly afterwards, turn right again at the general store.

 Once on this road, follow it for a few kilometres until you reach another small shop at a fork in the road.
 Here, take the straight-on option with the blue sign for Makayuk-Saiyai.
 Again, carry on straight until you see the wide new road on the right, the turning you want.